It’s ADHD Awareness Month – so we thought we’d come up with some great activities and games for kids with ADHD.

 What works best depends on what kind of ADHD the child has – primarily inattentive, primarily hyperactive/impulsive, or a combination.

-Experts are agreed that physical activity is very beneficial to kids with ADHD.
+In addition to medication, experts are agreed that physical activity is very beneficial to kids with ADHD.
 They recommend three or four sessions or aerobic activity each week.

 And games that help them with emotional intelligence and ordering the world are also a great help.